johnkerl/miller/docs6/reference-main-overview.rst

 * Verbs are coded in Go
 * They run a bit faster
 * They take fewer keystrokes
-* There is less to learn
+* There's less to learn
 * Their customization is limited to each verb's options

-Example:
+Example of doing the same thing using a DSL expression:

 .. code-block:: none
    :emphasize-lines: 1-1